 Our Company is engaged in manufacturing of MCC which has varied applications in the pharmaceutical, food, nutraceuticals and cosmetic industries.
 Our manufacturing units are situated at Hyderabad, Jhagadia and Dahej.
-Alongside, we also maintain and operate the manufacturing units of Gujarat Alkalies and Chemicals Limited ("GACL"), the details of which can be seen under the heading "Material Agreements" in the chapter titled "History and Certain Corporate Matters" on page 191 of this Red Herring Prospectus.
+Alongside, we also maintain and operate the manufacturing units of Gujarat Alkalies and Chemicals Limited ("GACL"), the details of which can be seen under the heading "Material Agreements" in the chapter titled "History and Certain Corporate Matters" on page 197 of this Draft Red Herring Prospectus.

 Going forward, we intend to focus our efforts towards our core business of manufacturing MCC and its various grades for various industries or applications.
 Our Company foresees an increase in demand of MCC and to the tap the growing market, we intend to fully utilize our resources in our own manufacturing units.
-Further, the Net Proceeds of this Issue will be utilized to enhance the existing capacity of Unit II and Unit III as well as setting up the Proposed Unit.
-For further details, please refer to the chapter titled "Object of the Issue" at page 93 of this Red Herring Prospectus.
+Further, the Net Proceeds of this Issue will be utilized to enhance the existing capacity of our Unit - II and Unit - III by setting up additional facility in the said units.
+For further details, please refer to the chapter titled "Object of the Issue" at page 97 of this Draft Red Herring Prospectus.
 Our increased focus on our core business would help us expand our domestic and global footprint and also enable us to diversify our product portfolio.
 This will lead to optimum resource utilization which would help us efficiently achieve our business strategies.